aws-amplify/docs/docs/sdk/auth/fragments/android/hosted-ui.md

     </manifest>
     ```

-2. Attach an intent callback so that the AWSMobileClient can handle the callback and confirm sign-in or sign-out.
+2. Attach an intent callback so that `AWSMobileClient` can handle the callback and confirm sign-in or sign-out.
 This should be in `your.package.YourAuthIntentHandlingActivity`.

     ```java
     @Override